spatialos/gdk-for-unity/README.md

 Currently the Unity GDK is in its early development, so there is no migration path from the [Unity SDK](https://github.com/spatialos/UnitySDK) to the Unity GDK.
 There will be a migration path in later releases.

 ## Roadmap
-See the [latest roadmap](docs/latest-roadmap.md) and let us know what you'd like to see in there.
+See the [latest roadmap Trello board](https://trello.com/b/29tMKyQC) and let us know what you'd like to see in there.

 ## Email updates
 You can [sign up for SpatialOS Unity GDK updates](http://go.pardot.com/l/169082/2018-06-25/27mhsb) direct to your mailbox.